The unique features of Eryri’s landscape have inspired the names of the houses, fields, villages and towns of the National Park.

 Means ‘eagle’.
 Examples include Clogwyn yr Eryr (Llyn Eigiau)

-Other place names indicate how the people of Snowdonia used to live and work.
+Other place names indicate how the people of Eryri used to live and work.

 The words ‘hendref’ and ‘hafod’ in a place name refer to an old way of farming.
 The family would live in the hendref, but would move to the hafod during the warmer months.